JPQuadrado/JPQuadrado/README.md

 # Hi there 👋
-## My name is João Pedro Corrêa studying Information Systems at UFU
+## My name is João Pedro Corrêa, I'm studying Information Systems at UFU

 <!--